VPK at First Discoveries

 Our VPK Teachers

 Ms. Cindy has a Masters degree in Early Childhood Education and has taught preschool, VPK, kindergarten and first grade.
 She is a National Board Certified Teacher and also holds a teaching certificate for the State of Florida.
+As the owner and founder of First Discoveries, she is committed to hiring and training experienced, caring teachers who understand the critical role early childhood plays in a child's development.
+Our teachers have a rich background of experience and training, allowing them to plan and implement a child-centered curriculum that meets the needs of all children!

 We know that caring, dedicated teachers are the most important resource of any school.
 Our VPK staff is dedicated to children and enthusiastic about learning.